 In 2006, Maegan was appointed as the Education Director at California Theatre Center.
 In this position, her mission to instill a life-long appreciation for the arts in our young people took root.
 For CTC, Maegan not only developed every piece of eduction material, but she also worked as an actor and director for the company’s professional productions.
 CTC’s Theatre Conservatory, Internship Program, Great Spring Musical, Youth Professional Acting, and Outreach Programs serve thousands of students in California, Oregon, Washington, and Nevada.
 In 2007, Maegan also had the opportunity to design curriculum for second-language English students that was then presented on the first-ever American youth theatre tour to China.
 Maegan’s Conservatory students have gone on to attend top theatre schools such as University of Southern California, American Musical and Dramatic Academy, and Carnegie Mellon.

-Currently, Maegan is the Associate Professor of Acting & Directing at Furman University, Vice-President of Administration of the Southeastern Theatre Conference’s Executive Committee, and a Past President and current board member of the South Carolina Theatre Association.
+Currently, Maegan is the Associate Professor of Acting & Directing and Chair of Theatre Arts at Furman University, Vice-President of Administration of the Southeastern Theatre Conference’s Executive Committee, and a Past President and current board member of the South Carolina Theatre Association.
 Through her courses at Furman, Maegan attempts to engage individual growth through theatre as a professional art-form.
 In so doing, she hopes that students will carry their appreciation of theatre beyond the university grounds to a wider world in need of exploring the human spirit.